Series: Never Wipe Tears Without Gloves

 - Gallows Humor: Paul gripes about friends who commit suicide when they get their HIV diagnosis.
 He claims they should have the decency to waste away and not leave their poor friends to carry heavy bodies in caskets at the funerals.

-- Good Victims, Bad Victims: Paul comments on a newspaper article stating that the first "innocent" victim of AIDS has been diagnosed.
+- Good Victims, Bad Victims: Paul angrily comments on a newspaper article that expresses shock and outrage over the fact that the first "innocent" victim of AIDS has died.
+(As in, someone who contracted the disease from a blood transfusion, rather than sexual contact.)

 - Happy Flashback: Several during poignant sad moments.